Skip to content

 Getting All Documents

-To retrieve all documents from a collection, you can iterate over the result of .all():
+To retrieve all documents from a collection, iterate over the result of .all():

-all_products = [product async for product in Product.objects.all()]
+all_products = [product async for product in Product.documents.all()]

 Filtering